24. Cytoscape and OpenCL (Computing on the GPU)¶

 As OpenCL can run on almost any device, including desktop computers without dedicated GPUs, you should be able to use OpenCL functionality on any platform where you can run Cytoscape, although you may need to install additional drivers for your device.

 The CyCL core app (should be already part of your Cytoscape distribution) lets you see the available OpenCL devices and configure your preferred device for OpenCL computation.
-To see the device list and configure your preferred device, select Edit → Preferences → OpenCL Settings...
+You can see available OpenCL devices and configure your preferred device for OpenCL, select Edit → Preferences → OpenCL Settings…:

 In most cases, you want your preferred device to be your GPU (if you have one).
 If you do not see the device you intend to use (or any device at all) in the configuration window, you may need to install OpenCL drivers.
 For GPUs from major manufacturers, OpenCL drivers are usually installed with the graphics driver.
 If you have installed the latest graphics drivers and still do not see your device in the list, check the website of your GPU manfucturer.
 To use OpenCL on a CPU (i.e., on any desktop computer) or a Xeon Phi, you need to install the drivers separately from the web page of the manufacturer of your CPU.

 Drivers for Intel CPUs can be downloaded at https://software.intel.com/en-us/articles/opencl-drivers#latest_CPU_runtime - look for runtime-only.
 AMD requires you to find drivers per device for older hardware or use ROCm: https://github.com/RadeonOpenCompute/ROCm/wiki#What-Is-ROCm. .

 Warning: After you have just installed drivers for your OpenCL device, Cytoscape may require restarting to be able to see the device.

 24.3.
 OpenCL/GPU Troubleshooting¶